What is Assistive Technology?

 Assistive Technology Assessment

-An Assistive Technology Assessment consists of an interview with the Assistive Technology Consultant (ATC), who is an Occupational Therapist specializing in assistive technology.
+An Assistive Technology Assessment consists of an interview with the Assistive Technology Consultant (ATC).
 It is recommended you bring your laptop, essential assistive technology, and smart phone to the assessment.
 We will review your current equipment, discuss your experience with previous technology, and identify your strengths and challenges as a student.
 Challenging areas that can be support by assistive technology include:

 Reading i.e. obtaining accessible content, understanding text, maintaining visual focus